Brett Favre: Retirements and returns (2008)

 In the second part of the interview, which aired on July 15, Favre expressed his frustration with Packers management, spoke of his sympathy for successor Aaron Rodgers's predicament, and affirmed he is 100 percent committed to playing football in 2008.

-FOXSports.com's Jay Glazer reported on July 16, 2008, that the Packers filed tampering charges against the Minnesota Vikings with the league office, alleging improper communication between Vikings offensive coordinator Darrell Bevell and Favre, although one source suggested that Favre may have been in contact with Vikings head coach Brad Childress.
+FOXSports.com's Jay Glazer reported on July 16, 2008, the Packers filed tampering charges against the Minnesota Vikings with the league office, alleging improper communication between Vikings offensive coordinator Darrell Bevell and Favre, although one source suggested Favre may have been in contact with Vikings head coach Brad Childress.
 After an investigation, NFL Commissioner Roger Goodell ruled there had been no violation of tampering rules.

 Packers team president Mark Murphy met with Favre on July 30 in Hattiesburg, Miss. with the offer of a $20 million marketing agreement, which was "viewed nationally as a bribe to get Favre to stay retired".

 Favre formally filed for reinstatement with the NFL on July 29, 2008, and his petition was granted by Commissioner Goodell, effective August 4, 2008.
 Favre then flew to Green Bay to report to Packers training camp.
 After a lengthy meeting with head coach Mike McCarthy and general manager Ted Thompson, however, both sides agreed it was time for Favre and the organization to part ways.
-McCarthy sensed Favre was not in "the right mind-set" to resume playing for the Packers, while Favre felt that his relationship with Packers management had deteriorated to the point that a return to the team would be untenable.
+McCarthy sensed Favre was not in "the right mind-set" to resume playing for the Packers, while Favre felt his relationship with Packers management had deteriorated to the point a return to the team would be untenable.

 The Packers had announced plans to retire Favre's #4 jersey in the 2008 season opener.
 Those plans were dropped when he announced plans to return to the NFL.
-In March 2009, the Packers indicated that the team still intends to retire Favre's number, but due to the circumstances surrounding his departure from the team, no timeline had been set.
+In March 2009, the Packers indicated the team still intends to retire Favre's number, but due to the circumstances surrounding his departure from the team, no timeline had been set.
 Favre's #4 jersey was finally retired in 2015.